-One of the most common forms of irrigation, the drip irrigation system, costs an around $1,800 to $2,150 per acre.
-A drip irrigation system rests on the ground and provides a designated amount of water to plants in a small area directly into the soil.
+The cost to install a drip irrigation system runs around $1,800 to $2,500 per acre.
+One of the most common forms of irrigation, the drip irrigation system, rests on the ground and provides a designated amount of water to plants in a small area directly into the soil.
 The most significant benefit of these types of lines is that there is less water lost to evaporation.
 The inconvenience of having the lines exposed to mowers and trimmers, making trimming and pruning in the area more labor-intensive, is an admitted downside.
-However, the lower cost and water conservation benefits are a big influence for some homeowners.
+However, the lower cost to install a drip irrigation system and water conservation benefits are a big influence for some homeowners.

-One challenging part of planning a sprinkler system 1 is sorting through the available heads and their specific purposes.
+When choosing your sprinkler head cost by type, you’ll find styles ranging from $1 to $35 each.
+One challenging part of planning a sprinkler system is sorting through the available heads and their specific purposes.
 There are two main types of sprinkler heads to choose from: above-ground and in-ground.
 The former simply fit onto a hose and are easy to install but present more hazards and require you to move and adjust them manually.
 With in-ground sprinkler heads, you pay more for the installation, but you can automate the watering process and avoid manual watering work week in and week out.
-This table shows the various options and national average costs ranging from $1 to $35.
+This table shows the various options and national average costs.
 Remember that the price of these sprinkler heads is typically included in the overall installation cost.